OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Training

 For the generators, the losses are:

-For the discriminators, where $X_{bg}, X_c$ are the sets of real background images and real object images, the losses are:

-{\bf Classification losses\quad} These losses optimize the generators to generate distinguished images for each style and shape prior and the encoders to retrieve the prior classes.
+{\bf Classification losses\quad} These losses optimize the generators to generate distinguished images for each style and shape priors and optimize the encoders to retrieve the prior classes.
+We use the cross entropy loss between the conditioned classes ($\phi_p, \phi_c$) and the encoders' predictions ($\hat{e}_p, \hat{e}_c$) form Eq.\ref{eq:Ep},\ref{eq:Ec}.
+In addition, we use the auxiliary task $D_{C_B}$.

-where CE is the cross entropy loss, and $D_{c_B}$ is the conditional task of the discriminator described in Sec.~\ref{par:discriminators}. $\hat{\ve}_p, \hat{\ve}_c$ are class predictions from Eq.~\ref{eq:Ep},\ref{eq:Ec} and $\phi_c, \phi_p$ are the child and parent classes the image was generated with, Eq.~\ref{eq:phi}.

 {\bf Distance losses\quad} We train the encoders to minimize the mean squared error between the vectors in the latent space produced during generation and their predicted counterparts.
-These vectors are used in the next phase to feed the generator in the autoencoding path, making it beneficial to add this constraint already at this phase.
+These vectors are used in the reconstruction path, thus this self-supervised task assists in this regard.
+We minimize the distance between the pre-images and bypasses ($A_{bg}, A_{fg}, B_{bg}, B_{fg}$), and between the latent vectors ($v_p, v_c$) and the mean vectors $\mu_p,\mu_c$ used to sample the latent code ($\hat{v}_p, \hat{v}_c$).